alpemre8/Food101-Classifier/README.md

    Currently, the repository includes only the core scripts, with plans to add more explanatory content.

 Repository Structure
-  load_data.py → Loads and preprocesses the Food101 dataset.
-  create_feature_extractor.py → Initializes EfficientNetB0 as a feature extractor.
-  fine_tune.py → Fine-tunes the model for improved accuracy. requirements.txt → Lists the necessary dependencies.
+  datasets/load_data.py: Loads and preprocesses the Food101 dataset. models/feature_extractor.py: Initializes EfficientNetB0 as a feature extractor. models/fine_tune.py: Fine-tunes the model for improved accuracy. helper_functions/helper_functions.py: Utilize some helper functions to more flexible results.
   [Upcoming] A Jupyter/Colab Notebook with detailed explanations and training results.

 Next Steps